jdossgollin/LocalizeSL/README.md

 	23 - Oceanographic processes (thermal expansion and ocean dynamics) 24 - GIA, tectonics, and other background processes

-The other outputs of LocalizedStoredProjections are identifying information that can be passed out to the output commands.
+The other outputs of LocalizeStoredProjections are identifying information that can be passed out to the output commands.
 SITEIDS returns the PSMSL site IDs of selected sites; SITENAMES the names of those sites; TARGYEARS the years of the output; SCENS the RCPs; and COLS are column labels.

 Several other provided functions produce output, with detailed parameter specification described in the headers.